mathieudpnt/OSmOSE_post_processing/README.md

 5. Open a pull request 📝

 ## 📬  Contact
 💡 Have questions or ideas?
-Open an issue or reach out to [me](mailto:mathieu.dupont@ensta.fr) !
+Open an issue or reach out to [me](mailto:mathieu.dupont@ensta.fr)!